Maritime Claims versus Jones Act Claims: Facts to Understand

 Cases that fall under maritime law range from fisherman injuries to passenger ship accidents.
 It might involve on-the-job accidents or off-the-job incidents.

 Maritime law, also known as Admiralty law, is an area that governs vessels and any accidents at sea.
-Under these maritime laws, everyone is entitled to fundamental rights:
+Everyone is entitled to fundamental rights under these maritime laws:

 - Ship Owner Duties: Any ship owner with passengers must provide reasonable care to those individuals.
 If they were negligent and an injury occurs, passengers have the right to file a lawsuit and collect damages.